sebpiq/backbone.statemachine/README.md

 ### Triggering transitions ###########

-The state machines are always created in `init` state, even if you haven't declared it.
+The state machines are always created in `init` state, even if it isn't declared.
 Therefore, you should always declare at least one transition from state `init` to another state.

 ```javascript